mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 *Purchase security lead time* is set globally for the business in :menuselection:`Inventory app --> Configuration --> Settings`.
-On the configuration page, under the :guilabel:`Advanced Scheduling` heading, locate the box for :guilabel:`Security Lead Time for Purchase` to enable the feature by checking the box.
+On the configuration page, under the :guilabel:`Advanced Scheduling` heading, locate the box for :guilabel:`Security Lead Time for Purchase`, and click the checkbox to enable the feature.
 Next, enter the desired number of calendar days.
 By configuring the security lead time, a buffer is set to account for potential delays in supplier deliveries.

 .. example::